Parallel Computing Course Review Notes

 3

-2. A parallel program running on 5 computers has a 10% parallel portion.
-Compared to the serial execution on one computer, what is the speed-up ratio?
-If we wish to double the speed-up ratio, how many CPUs are required?
+2. A parallel program running on 5 computers has 10% of its part parallelized.
+What is the speedup ratio compared to serial execution on one computer?
+If we want to double the speedup ratio, how many CPUs are needed?

-3. Modifying an application with an unparallelizable part accounting for 5% into a parallel program.
-Currently, there are two types of parallel computers on the market: Computer X has 4 CPUs, each capable of completing the execution of the application within 1 hour; Computer Y has 16 CPUs, each capable of executing the application in 2 hours.
-If minimizing running time is required, which computer would you purchase?
+3. Modify an application program with 5% non-parallelizable part to a parallel program.
+Currently, there are two types of parallel computers on the market: Computer X has 4 CPUs, each CPU can complete the execution of the application in 1 hour; Computer Y has 16 CPUs, each CPU can execute the application in 2 hours.
+If minimizing runtime is required, which computer should you buy?

 3.1 Heterogeneous Computing

-GPU parallel computing is a form of heterogeneous computing, divided between the host end (CPU) and the device end (GPU), their relationship has never been equal, CUDA even needs explicit designation of where the code should run.
+GPU parallel computing is a type of heterogeneous computing, divided into host (CPU) and device (GPU) ends, and their relationship is never equal.
+CUDA even requires explicitly marking where the code needs to run.

-1. In a GPU environment, the cores of the GPU are responsible for executing all computational tasks, but the work instructions always come from the CPU.
+1. In the GPU environment, the GPU core is responsible for executing all computation tasks, but the work instructions always come from the CPU.

-2. With GPUs, GPU cores never fetch data on their own; data always comes from the CPU side and the computed results are then sent back to the CPU.
-Thus, the GPU only plays the role of a computational accelerator in the background, undertaking certain outsourced tasks for the CPU.
+2. In the GPU scenario, GPU cores never fetch data themselves; data always comes from the CPU end, and computation results are then transmitted back to the CPU end.
+Therefore, the GPU acts as a computation accelerator in the background, completing certain outsourced tasks for the CPU.

-3. This type of architecture is only truly effective when there are a large number of parallel processing units instead of just 2 or 4.
+3. This type of architecture is only very effective when there are a large number of parallel processing units, not just 2 or 4.

-4. The concept of thread blocks has a significant impact on GPU architecture.
-Data must be input into the GPU in blocks of the same size, with a block being half a thread block, that is, 16 elements.
+4. The concept of warp has a significant impact on GPU architecture.
+Data must be input to the GPU in blocks of the same size, a block of data is half a warp, i.e., 16 elements.

-5. The fact that data must be transferred to the GPU core in the size of half a thread block means that the storage system responsible for inputting data into the GPU should input 16 pieces of data at a time.
-This requires a parallel storage subsystem that can transmit 16 numbers at once.
-This is why the GPU’s DRAM is made up of DDR5, because it is parallel memory.
+5. The fact that data must be transferred to the GPU core in blocks of half a warp size means that the storage system responsible for inputting data into the GPU should input 16 data each time.
+This requires a parallel storage subsystem capable of transferring 16 numbers at once.
+This is why the GPU’s DRAM memory is composed of DDR5, because it is parallel memory.

 image.png